-LIVE broadcasts are streamed at 11:00 AM on Sundays (and other occasions), with a brief countdown before streaming.
+LIVE broadcasts are streamed with a brief countdown before streaming.
 Prior to the countdown, you may click on the red arrow in the middle of the placeholder image.
 The words "Live Stream Offline" will display.
-When streaming begins, you will automatically receive the Service.
+When streaming begins, you will automatically receive the broadcast.
 For assistance, please contact Jen Sappell ( ).